Labiri/nazcawiki/metrics.md

 ### Backtest Charts
 ![backtest_chart](https://github.com/NazcaBot/nazcawiki/raw/master/res/bkchart.png)

+Tip: you can hover the mouse cursor over any point of the chart to see profit rates and per-asset weights for that rebalance period.

 **The Backtest chart is divided in two sections:**

-* Your Portfolio performance line in comparison to main three assets by Market Cap and total Altcoins Market Cap
+* Your Portfolio performance line in comparison to top three assets by Market Cap and total Altcoins Market Cap
-* The Asset Weights present in your portfolio at that time, represented with colored rectangles
+* Assets and their Weights in your portfolio, represented with colored rectangles

-Tip: you can hover the mouse cursor over any point of the chart to see profit rates and per-asset weights for that rebalance period.

 ***